goravel/goravel/README.md

 Goravel is a web application framework with complete functions and good scalability.
 As a starting scaffolding to help Gopher quickly build their own applications.

-The framework style is consistent with [Laravel](https://github.com/laravel/laravel), let Phper don't need to learn a new framework, but also happy to play around Golang!
-Tribute Laravel!
+The framework style is consistent with [Laravel](https://github.com/laravel/laravel), let Php developer don't need to learn a new framework, but also happy to play around Golang!
+In tribute to Laravel!

 Welcome to star, PR and issues！